Here’s a ‘biff’ on the back of your head is not a great way to engage your audience.

 So how then do we engage our audience effectively?

 And there is what this quick article is all about.
-To grab and hold your audiences attention it is vital that you do not talk about you.
-Do not tell your story unless your have ‘storytized™’ it.
-This is a style used by Steve Sapato where you take your story and tell it using your audiences memories and emotions.
-It is this connection that allows you to completely engage your audience with stories, anecdotes, questions and ideas that gets that immersion factor and you will never be boring again.
+To grab and hold your audience’s attention it is vital that you do not talk about yourself.
+Do not tell your story unless you have ‘storytized™’ it.
+This is a style used by Steve Sapato where you take your story and tell it using your audience’s memories and emotions.
+It is this connection that allows you to completely engage your audience with stories, anecdotes, questions, and ideas that gets that immersion factor and you will never be boring again.

 Your questions and stories that engage their memories and thoughts are the ever so subtle ‘biff’ to the back of their heads that they don’t even realize they received.
 And, the walk away feeling like you are one of the best speakers or presenters they have ever encountered.
 That’s because you are.

-Holding your audiences attention to share an idea, get a message out, teach them or present a meeting will never be a problem again.
-Getting them to act or react once ever minute will never be a challenge as it will be for many other presenters.
+Holding your audience’s attention to share an idea, get a message out, teach them or present a meeting will never be a problem again.
+Getting them to act or react once every minute will never be a challenge as it will be for many other presenters.

 Write to Steve about his Storytizing™ course so you can begin to learn how to engage your audience.